-- H. A citation of the legal authority to operate the IT system.
-The legal authority to collect data pursuant to the Privacy Act of 1974 is stated in VA SORN 24VA10A7, Patient Medical Records-VA, published in Federal Register (FR) 85, 62406, on October 2, 2020.
-For cross referencing purpose, the legal authority for the source system is DoD SORN EDHA-07, Military Health Information System, published in FR 85, 36190, on June 15, 2020.
-The authority to operate the system is stated in 38 U.S. Code § 8111 Sharing of Department of Veterans Affairs and Department of Defense health care resources, as well as 10 U.S. Code § 1104 Sharing of health-care resources with the Department of Veterans Affairs.
-A biennial review of the said SORN was conducted by the VHA Privacy Office in late 2022 without any change recommended - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
+- H. A citation of the legal authority to operate the IT system. - The authority to operate the system is stated in 38 U.S. Code § 8111 Sharing of Department of Veterans Affairs and Department of Defense health care resources, as well as 10 U.S. Code § 1104 Sharing of health-care resources with the Department of Veterans Affairs.
+The legal authority to collect data pursuant to the Privacy Act of 1974 is stated in both VA SORN 24VA10A7, Patient Medical Records-VA, published in FR Vol. 85, No. 192, on October 2, 2020, and SORN 114VA10 The Revenue Program Billing and Collections Records-VA, published in FR Vol.86, No. 14, on Jan 25, 2021.
+A biennial review of the SORN's was conducted by the VHA Privacy Office in 2022 without any change recommended.
+For cross-reference purposes, the applicable DoD SORN is EDHA-07, Military Health Information System, published in Federal Register (FR) 85, 36190, on June 15, 2020. - I. If the system is in the process of being modified and a SORN exists, will the SORN require amendment or revision and approval?
 If the system is using cloud technology, does the SORN for the system cover cloud usage or storage?
 The afore-mentioned VA SORN has been modified and published following an Opinion Memorandum on "common record" issued by the VA Deputy General Counsel for General Law (02GL) on October 9, 2019.
 More detail can be found in answer to question 1.5.
-No SORN amendment or revision is expected.
-The system does not use cloud technology.
+No SORN amendment or revision is necessary following the decision made by the VA AO on March 23, 2023, concurring an Authorization to Operate (ATO) under reciprocity with [the] Defense Health Agency (DHA) [AO] with corresponding Authorization Termination Date (ATD) of March 23, 2025.